 Beyond those main treatment systems, Zenagen also offers a variety of styling products that include leave-in conditioner, styling foam, dry shampoo for use between wash days, texturing powder, and styling paste.

-The one thing that really stands out is Zenagen’s approach to hair thinning and overall hair health, which favors plant-based bioactive ingredients over harsh chemicals.
+What really stands out about Zenagen is its plant-forward approach to thinning support and overall hair health.
 Its formulas incorporate natural botanicals like aloe (for hydration), green tea (softens texture and protects against breakage), saw palmetto (which blocks DHT, a hormone that can shrink hair follicles, leading to thinning and hair loss), grape seed extract (promotes growth, strength, and shine), and brahmi (promotes scalp circulation and hair growth, and supports general hair health), among others.

-No matter what particular Zenagen formula you use, your hair can benefit from nature-derived ingredients that support and improve the health, condition, and growth of your hair.
+No matter which Zenagen formula you choose, their products are built around nature-derived ingredients that support and improve the health, condition, and growth of your hair.
 You won’t find parabens anywhere in their product lines, and although Zenagen’s shampoos do include sulfates, they are the gentlest types: ammonium laureth sulfate (ALES) and sodium coco-sulfate (SCS).
 Both of these are considered to be much milder compared to traditional harsh sulfates, so you enjoy a rich (and easy) lather during washing without harmful effects.

 The conditioner is especially effective at detangling and preventing hair fall.
 I normally comb my hair in the shower after working the conditioner through the lengths.
-But even after it’s been rinsed out and t-shirt dried, running a comb through my long hair feels like sliding a hot knife through butter.
-It’s effortless.
+But even after it’s been rinsed out and T-shirt dried, my hair is still easy to comb through.

 I think what surprised me the most (and again, I’m someone who really did not use “nice” shampoos and conditioners very often), is the way my hair looks after it’s dried.
-The first time I washed and conditioned with Zenagen Evolve, I let my hair air-dry because I wanted to see what it would look like with no additional products or styling.
+The first time I washed and conditioned with Zenagen Evolve, I let my hair air-dry without adding any other products or styling because I wanted to see the results on their own.

 The result was far beyond my expectations, if I’m being totally honest.
 Soft and incredibly shiny, and frizz-free.
 I normally “finish” my hair with a light oil through the ends for a smoothing shine, but I didn’t need to do that after using Zenagen.

-The scent is light, fresh, and unisex, so you aren’t bombarded with floral or strong perfume notes, which is another thing I really appreciate.
-(As an aside, I used to use LUS when my hair was permed and super curly, but the powdery-flowery scent took some getting used to and I never became a fan.)
+The scent is another plus.
+It’s light, fresh, and unisex, so you aren’t bombarded with floral or strong perfume notes, which is another thing I really appreciate.
+(As an aside, I used to use LUS when my hair was permed and super curly, but the powdery-flowery scent took some getting used, to and I never became a fan.)

 Depending on the product line and your hair goals, results can be seen immediately (with the Evolve anti-damage line) to within three months (Revolve, which combats and reverses thinning hair).